conormcafee/mitso-marketing/src/pages/thoughts/were-hiring-front-end-web-developer.md

 * Knowledge of JavaScript
 * Custom Wordpress Theme Development and experience managing and maintaining secure Wordpress sites
 * Solid commercial experience, delivering e-commerce solutions across a range of platforms including WooCommerce and Shopify
-* CMS experience - We would currently use Craft CMS and WordPress but we would consider experience with any PHP based CMS
+* CMS experience - we currently use Craft CMS and WordPress
 * Deploying websites via FTP or CI/CD is a must
 * Knowledge of Git (Version Control)
 * Experience collaborating with UX/UI designers to produce beautiful, functional and accessible websites